cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Note that with these definitions the scalar\_mult function operates on a _decoded_ point \_g and returns an encoded point, while the scalar\_mult\_vfy(y,X) function operates on an encoded point X (and also returns an encoded point).

+### Verification tests

+For group abstractions verification tests according to {{verification}} SHALL consider encodings of the neutral element and an octet string that does not decode to a valid group element.

 ## CPace group objects for curves in Short-Weierstrass representation {#CPaceWeierstrass}

 The group environment objects G defined in this section for use with Short-Weierstrass curves,